nops-io/nops-cloud-account-registration/README.md

 # NOPS Cloud Account Registration
-Register your cloud accounts to NOPS and create required resources via IaaC.
+Register your cloud accounts to nOps.
+This project contains a set of tools and example code to configure IAM permissions and register your accounts with the nOps application using IaaC code.
+You can register single accounts or manage many accounts using the AWS Organization heirarchy.

 ## Table of contents
 - [Overview](#overview)